ros2/design/articles/140_topic_and_service_name_mapping.md

 ```

 That implies, that DDS Partitions by default are not depicting any hierarchy.
-However, aliasing is easily douable with it.
+On the other hand, it allows an easy aliasing or duplication of the specified topic, given that the basename topic does not change.
-That is, having an original topic such as `cmd_vel` in a namespace `robot1`, we can easily duplicate that topic as `robot2/cmd_vel`.
+A dynamic duplication of the original topic such as `cmd_vel` in a namespace `robot1` to `robot2/cmd_vel` can thus be easily achieved by expanding the DDS partition array.

 #### Hierarchy with DDS Partitions